Kosovo Visitor Guide and Photo Gallery

 Those interested in what might be a traditional local libation should seek out Rakia.
 Rakia (or rakija) is a way of life in the Balkans and an unavoidable part of Kosovo travel.
 Some hardcore Kosovar people even have it in the morning, claiming it kills the bacteria in your stomach.
 It is a powerful spirit and not entirely pleasant straight-u unless you enjoy it in cocktails like a Pear Rakia.

 Nightlife in Kosovo

 In Kosovo, the nightlife is trendy, especially on weekends.
 A typical weekend night out includes dancing and drinking a beer or two.
-We didn’t go out a lot on our trip since we had finals and a conference presentation to prepare.
+We didn’t go out a lot on our trip since we had finals and a conference presentation to prepare for.
 However, one evening we could not resist.
-Along with other conference speakers we visited a bar and got a taste of the nightlife in Kosovo.
+Along with other conference speakers, we visited a bar and tasted the nightlife in Kosovo.

 Where to stay in Kosovo

 While we can’t speak much about the overall quality of hotels in the city (as we had everything organized for us), we can speak about the hotel we stayed at, Hotel City.
 Hotel City is located near the heart of Prishtina and offers modern rooms.
 A restaurant/café on the bottom floor provides complimentary breakfast.
 Next door is a small grocery store that contains food, snacks, drinks, and toiletries.
 There is also a service to travel back to the airport, and the front desk will call a taxi to visit the city.

 The links below provide accommodations and vacation rentals in the capital city of Prishtina.
 If you want to look at other towns, enter the city name into the search engine.
 Compare Expedia and Booking.com, as not all options are available at both locations.
 Booking.com is European-based, and they often have accommodations that Expedia does not offer.
 Always look closely at recent reviews before booking.